Operation Midway Blitz: Legality

+Castañon Nava v.
+Department of Homeland Security

 U.S. district judge Jeffrey Cummings ruled that ICE agents illegally arrested 22 people in Chicago without warrants, in violation of the Castañon Nava consent decree.
 Such arrests violated a three-year consent decree banning warrantless arrests unless agents have probable cause to believe someone is in the United States unlawfully and is a flight risk.
-The judge ordered ICE to reimburse all bond payments and lift any imposed conditions of release, and also to provide monthly updates of how many warrantless arrests agents make, until the agreement’s new expiration date.
+The judge ordered ICE to reimburse all bond payments and lift any imposed conditions of release, and also to provide monthly updates of how many warrantless arrests agents make, until the agreement's new expiration date.

+On 7 October 2025, Judge Cummings extended the Consent Decree by 118 days.
+On 13 November 2025, Cummings ordered the release of 13 individuals "whom both parties agree were arrested in violation" of the law and 442 individuals who "it stands to reason" were "potentially" arrested in violation of the law.
+The Seventh Circuit denied an application for stay by the administration of the October 2025 extension.
+However, the Seventh Circuit granted the application for stay of the November 2025 order.

+Illinois v.
+Trump

 Local and state leaders filed a lawsuit objecting and challenging the deployment of the national guard to Chicago in early October 2025.
 U.S. district judge April Perry, stated at an emergency hearing that the deployment could continue forward but any troop action before the October 9 hearing could be used as evidence against the Trump administration.
 On October 9, 2025, Judge Perry temporarily blocked Trump's deployment of the National Guard in Chicago for 14 days, stating that the federal government did not meet the burden needed to send the National Guard into Illinois and that the deployment was unconstitutional, violating the Posse Comitatus Act and the Tenth Amendment.
 That same day, U.S. district judge Sara Ellis issued a temporary 14-day restraining order against ICE and Border Patrol agents, ruling that federal agents can't use tear gas, pepper spray or other weapons against journalists or peaceful protesters who don't pose a serious threat to law enforcement officers or others.
 Ellis also prohibited federal agents from using physical force against journalists or arresting them unless they are suspected of committing a crime.
-The order also required federal agents to wear badges or other “visible identification” so the public can know who they are, with exceptions for those officers who work undercover.
+The order also required federal agents to wear badges or other "visible identification" so the public can know who they are, with exceptions for those officers who work undercover.